 Ever since the initial encounter with Russell and Terry back in Knoxville, I have actively promoted the Irish musical traditions.
 Here in Western NY, after several years of failed attempts to generate a strong, weekly trad seisiún, I launched the highly acclaimed Saturday afternoon Nietzsche´s back in 2004, thanks in large part to the support of Joe Rubino and Bill Fenzell, as well as Anne Maroney, who planted the radical thought that Nietzsche´s might be a better fit for Irish trad than the typical Irish Sports Pub.
-Eventually, following the success of Nietzsche´s, I was able to cultivate a semi-regular gathering, the ´First Thursday Seisiún´ at the Shannon Pub, which ran for nearly a decade until the recent closing of the venue.
+Eventually, following the success of Nietzsche´s, I cultivated a First Thursday Seisiún at the Shannon Pub, which ran for nearly a decade until the recent closing of the venue.

 Abanalan, a more recent project, features the husband and wife pipe-maker team of Tim (pipes, fiddle, flute) and Stephanie (fiddle) Benson and Maureen Bluett on vocals, mandolin and bodhran.
 Variations of Abanalan have found a great synergy with the vocals and accomplished guitarwork of Gregor Harvey, under the auspices of Setanta.

-And a recent interview with Eileen Buckley, featured on WBFO:
+Here’s an interview with Eileen Buckley, featured on WBFO: Irish trad seisiún